Shelley Street: Location

 Shelley Street runs uphill from Hollywood Road to Robinson Road in Mid-Levels.
-On the way, it intersects Tsun Wing Lane, Staunton Street, Elgin Street, Caine Road, Leung Fai Terrace, Prince's Terrace, Rednaxela Terrace ("Alexander" spelled backwards), Mosque Street and Mosque Junction.
+On the way, it intersects Tsun Wing Lane, Staunton Street, Elgin Street, Caine Road, Leung Fai Terrace, Prince's Terrace, Rednaxela Terrace ("Alexander" spelled backward), Mosque Street, and Mosque Junction.

 History

 Until the early 20th century, the area was mostly inhabited by Portuguese people working as clerks in the main British companies.
-The Club Lusitano, a gathering place of the local Portuguese community, was located in Shelley Street below Caine Road until 1866, when it was moved to its present location at Ice House Street (according to other sources, the club was located at Shelley Street from December 1866 to 1920).
+The Club Lusitano, a gathering place of the local Portuguese community, was located on Shelley Street below Caine Road until 1866, when it was moved to its present location at Ice House Street (according to other sources, the club was located at Shelley Street from December 1866 to 1920).

 The Central–Mid-Levels escalators opened in 1993.

 Features

-The lower part of the street is part of the SoHo entertainment area and houses a number of restaurants, bars and shops.
+The lower part of the street is part of the SoHo entertainment area and houses many restaurants, bars, and shops.

 The upper part of the street is mostly residential.

 Jamia Mosque is located near the top of the street at its junction with Mosque Street.
 It was built in 1849 and was the first mosque in Hong Kong.